Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

 \subsection{Multi-zone Queuing Network Model}

-We now extend the aspatial queuing network model in \citet{Daganzo2019Paper} into a multi-zone ride-sharing version that can describe ride matching, passenger assignment, and vehicle state evolution within and across multiple zones.
+We now extend the aspatial queuing network model in \citet{Daganzo2019Paper} into a multi-zone ride-pooling version that can describe ride matching, passenger assignment, and vehicle state evolution within and across multiple zones.